CalgaryToSpace/CTS-SAT-1-OBC-Firmware/README.md

 * Connect to the STM32 debug serial port at baud=115200.
 * Use Breakpoints in VS Code to pause execution and explore the stack.
 Breakpoint are obeyed when you use the "Debug STM32" button to flash the chip.

 The "SerialTest" serial terminal works well for sending commands: https://github.com/wh201906/SerialTest/releases/, and is recommended.
+The ground support software (see above) is also solid.

 ### Python Serial Terminal